thedigitalstockade/thedigitalstockade.github.io/_pages/privacy.md

 CONTACT US

-For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by using the contact form on the about page.
+For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by using the contact form on the contact page.